chinkevin25/full-stack-demo/README.md

 # STEP 6: Refactoring and creating a more sophisticated application

-Let's refactor our application so we can demonstrate a more complex application.
+Let's refactor our application into a simple messaging app.

 Many applications we build will need to support CRUD operations.
 CRUD stands for